sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   by the always_remove_bb flag: when the flag is set to True the whole residue is removed even if a violation is just detected in the side-chain

-  The function performs the filtering directly on the the entity which is passed as an argument.
-The entity gets altered by the function.
+  The function returns a view containing all elements (residues, atoms) that have not been removed from the input structure, plus a :class:`~ost.mol.alg.StereoChemistryInfo` object containing information about the detected stereo-chemical violations.

   A violation is defined as a bond length that lies outside of the range: [mean_length-std_dev*bond_tolerance <-> meanlength+std_dev*bond_tolerance] or an angle width lying outside of the range [mean_width-std_dev*angle_tolerance <-> mean_width+std_dev*angle_tolerance ].
 The information about the mean lengths and widths and the corresponding standard deviations is passed to the function using two parameters.

   Hydrogen and deuterium atoms are ignored by this function.